justeat/JustTrack/README.md

 **JustTrack** is the event tracking solution we built for that.

+For any feature request, bug report or question please use the [Issues](https://github.com/justeat/JustTrack/issues) page and the appropriate [label](https://github.com/justeat/JustTrack/labels).

 ### Features:

 * **Events** are declared in a `.plist` file and Swift code is **automatically** generated at build time from it.